 Year

-(in millions of dollars) 2019 2018
+(in millions of dollars) 2020 2019

 Components of pre-tax income increase from update of policy liability assumptions

-Lapse/premium assumptions \$ (27) \$ (59)
+Lapse/premium assumptions \$ (98) \$ (27)

-Net investment assumptions (120) (3)
+Net investment assumptions (49) (120)

-Mortality experience 12 28
+Mortality experience (45) 12

-Mortality table update 155
+Mortality table update 76 155

-Reinsurance recapture 107
+Reinsurance recapture 19 107

+Deferred tax liability 117

-Other (69) (3)
+Other 12 (69)

-Total gain (loss) from update of policy liability assumptions (excludes policyholders' portion) \$ 57 \$ (38)
+Total gain (loss) from update of policy liability assumptions (excludes policyholders' portion) \$ 32 \$ 57

-In 2019 the lapse/premium assumption change primarily related to updates of assumed lapse rates on renewable term policies.
-The refinement to lapse/premium assumptions for 2018 were primarily related to the adjustment of the lapse assumption on 10-year renewable term products and the enhancement of universal life lapse assumptions.
+In 2020 the lapse/premium assumption change is related to updates of assumed lapse rates on renewable term, non-par whole life and universal life policies.
+The refinements to the lapse/premium assumptions for 2019 were primarily related to the adjustment of the lapse assumption on renewable term products.

+The primary driver of the net investment assumptions change for 2020 is a decrease to the initial reinvestment rate (IRR) used in the valuation of liabilities.
 The primary drivers of the net investment assumptions change for 2019 were decreases to the initial reinvestment rate (IRR) and ultimate reinvestment rate (URR) used in the valuation of liabilities.
 Updates were also made to the equity investment return assumption, the planned level of equities matching policy liabilities, and to the maturity assumptions for preferred shares.
 However, these items had a less significant impact when compared with the IRR and URR updates.
-In 2018 the change due to net investment assumptions was minimal.